jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 Automate API documentation generation
-Ensure comprehensive security coverage with 130\+ API security tests, including OWASP Top 10, business logic, and access control Automated security scanning by plugging Escapes modern DAST into your CICD systems
+Ensure comprehensive security coverage with 130\+ API security tests, including OWASP Top 10, business logic, and access control Automated security scanning by plugging Escape’s modern DAST into your CI/CD systems
 Learn more
 Learn more
 Do you need help in assessing whether your APIs are exposed and at risk?
-Were here for you.
+We’re here for you.
 With Escape you can: